nhonaitran/data-engineering/Data_Warehouse_Project/README.md

 store event logs data extracted from the user listening sessions and songs information to support user listening analysis.

-Session listening log data are stored in the `log-data` json files.
-The data is loaded into the `staging_events` table, which is used for populating the `songplays` fact table.
+The process begins first with loading data from `log_data` and `song_data` json files in an AWS S3 bucket into the `staging_events` and `staging_songs` tables, respectively.

-Songs' and users' data are stored in `song-data` json files.
-The data are loaded and stored in the `staging_songs` table for latter extracted to the dimension tables.
+Then, ETL module extracts data from these staging tables into the `songplays` fact table and `users`, `artists`, `songs`, and `time` dimension tables.

-The ETL pipeline for launching a data warehouse with relevant facts and dimensions tables to support songs analysis can be executed with the following command options.
+The fact table can be joined with the dimension tables to analyze the users' listening sessions.

 Launching a new cluster uses the infrastructure-as-code `create_table.py` module to create a new cluster in AWS with provided configurations